 Pros of Staying at a Walt Disney World Resort Hotel

-- No rental car needed.
+- No rental car needed to get around while on property.

 - The Disney Dining Plan is an option to purchase for your vacation party.
 Click here for DDP details.

 - Can have theme park purchases delivered to your resort instead of carrying the bags all day.
+(Temporarily suspended.)

 - Able to enjoy Disney’s entertainment at the hotels.